mmark-md/mmark-cli/README.md

 * [Contribution](#contribution)
 * [License](#license)

-This is a command line application serving as an interface to MMark markdown processor.
+This is a command line application serving as an interface to the MMark markdown processor.

 ```
 mmark—command line interface to MMark markdown processor